-As well as the National Curriculum subject areas, other activities form an important part of the school day – these may include physiotherapy, speech and language therapy, self-help skills, drama and music workshops, day and residential visits, whole school collective worship, community and sporting activities, events such as Sports Days, Special Olympics, riding and swimming, visits to local schools, colleges, churches, museums and art galleries.
+As well as the National Curriculum subject areas, other activities form an important part of the school day – these may include physiotherapy, speech and language therapy, self-help skills, drama and music workshops, rebound therapy, day and residential visits, whole school collective worship, community and sporting activities, events such as Sports Days, riding and swimming, visits to local schools, colleges, churches, museums and art galleries.

 Children with profound and multiple learning difficulties

 Our curriculum framework sets out our ambitious aims determined for all L2L pupils; this framework is fully informed by the process we follow to secure & embed personalised learning for pupils between (Yr2 – Yr11).
 We recognise that as our pupils move through our provision & into P16, our offer will need to reflect on their post school placement; we have therefore, identified an additional offer to meet such needs.